Fluent Commerce Logo

 How it works

 The Inventory Feeds service will trigger a run based on the parent configuration, or 5 minutes by default.
-When a run processes, it will generate an output of the inventory availability from Global Inventory.
+When a run executes, it will generate an output of the inventory availability from Global Inventory.
 This generated view of inventory will be saved into an S3 bucket within the Fluent technology stack.

 At this point, the target S3 bucket will have an exact copy of the inventory availability data generated by the Inventory Feed.
 This data can then be used to provide a view of inventory availability.
 Additionally, this also provides a historic cache of inventory availability snapshots all the way back to the first initial run of the Inventory Feed.